Skip to main content

 Use httpx for Web Clients #

 Use httpx for Web client applications.
-Many Python applications include requests, but you should httpx for new projects.
+Many Python applications include requests, but you should use httpx for new projects.

 Avoid using urllib.request from the Python standard library.
 It was designed as a low-level library, and lacks the features of requests and httpx.